dmbarbour/wikilon/docs/AwelonLang.md

 In general, recognition of accelerators may be fragile.
 It may be that `i = [] w a d` is recognized where the logically equivalent `i = [] [] b a a d` or `i = [[]] a a d` are not recognized.
 We might not even recognize `j = [] w a d` because we changed the function name.
 This is ultimately up to the runtime.
 Every runtime should carefully document sufficient criteria for achieving acceleration.
 One robust approach is to define a 'seed' dictionary containing and documenting accelerated programs, from which users may derive their own dictionaries.

 Critically, acceleration of functions extends also to *data* and even further to *organization* of code, and efficient representation thereof.
 A natural number, for example, might be represented by simple machine words.
-An accelerator for linear algebra might support arrays or matrices of unboxed floating point numbers, which might be represented and computed on a GPGPU.
+Arrays are possible via acceleration of list representation together with indexed update and access functions.
+An accelerator for linear algebra might support vectors and matrices of unboxed floating point numbers, which might be represented and computed on a GPGPU.
 Accelerated evaluation of process networks might use physically distributed processes and shared queues.

 In general, accelerators may be compilers.
 For example, we might represent a computation in terms of interpreting a safe subset of OpenCL.
 Acceleration of that interpreter might involve compiling that code for performance on a CPU or GPGPU.